Qalendar/qalendar-api-rust/README.md

 You can download pre-compiled binaries for your operating system directly from the GitHub repository's Releases page or the build artifacts from GitHub Actions workflows (if configured).

 1. **Download:** Go to the [GitHub Actions](https://github.com/Qalendar/qalendar-api-rust/actions) page and download the executable file (only available for Windows 64-bit for now).
 You might need to unzip the downloaded file.
-2. **Database Setup:** Ensure your PostgreSQL database is running and the schema has been applied (you can use `psql` or another DB tool to run the SQL schema definition found in the repository).
+2. **Database Setup:** Ensure your PostgreSQL database is running.
+Create a database and a user with privileges.
+Apply the database schema by executing the SQL commands found in the [`sql/setup.sql`](sql/setup.sql) file using a PostgreSQL client tool (like `psql`, PGAdmin, DBeaver).
 3. **Create Configuration File:** Create a file named `.env` in the *same directory* where you placed the downloaded `qalendar-api` executable.
 Copy the contents from `example.env` (available in the source repository) and fill in your configuration details (see [Configuration (.env File)](#configuration-env-file) below).
 4. **Run:** Open a terminal or command prompt in the directory containing the executable and the `.env` file, and run the server: